Sonic Automotive (NYSE:SAH) Announces Quarterly Earnings Results

-Sonic Automotive (NYSE:SAH – Get Free Report) posted its quarterly earnings results on Thursday.
-The company reported $2.02 earnings per share for the quarter, beating the consensus estimate of $1.80 by $0.22, Briefing.com reports.
+Sonic Automotive (NYSE:SAH – Get Free Report) announced its quarterly earnings results on Thursday.
+The company reported $2.02 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.80 by $0.22, Briefing.com reports.
+The company had revenue of $3.60 billion for the quarter, compared to analyst estimates of $3.55 billion.
 Sonic Automotive had a negative net margin of 0.36% and a positive return on equity of 32.56%.
-The company had revenue of $3.60 billion during the quarter, compared to analyst estimates of $3.55 billion.
-During the same quarter in the prior year, the business earned $2.23 earnings per share.
-The firm’s revenue for the quarter was up 4.4% on a year-over-year basis.
+The firm’s revenue was up 4.4% on a year-over-year basis.
+During the same period in the previous year, the firm posted $2.23 EPS.

 Sonic Automotive Increases Dividend

-The business also recently disclosed a quarterly dividend, which will be paid on Friday, January 12th.
-Stockholders of record on Friday, December 15th will be issued a $0.30 dividend.
+The business also recently declared a quarterly dividend, which will be paid on Friday, January 12th.
+Shareholders of record on Friday, December 15th will be given a $0.30 dividend.
+This represents a $1.20 dividend on an annualized basis and a dividend yield of 2.44%.
 The ex-dividend date is Thursday, December 14th.
-This represents a $1.20 annualized dividend and a dividend yield of 2.44%.
-This is an increase from Sonic Automotive’s previous quarterly dividend of $0.29.
-Sonic Automotive’s payout ratio is currently -85.29%.
+This is a positive change from Sonic Automotive’s previous quarterly dividend of $0.29.
+Sonic Automotive’s payout ratio is -85.29%.

 Insider Activity at Sonic Automotive